|Pfc. Lewis R. Phillips

 A typical day for the soldiers started in 6:15 with reveille, but most of the soldiers were up before this since they wanted to wash and dress.
 Breakfast was from 7:00 to 8:00 A.M., followed by calisthenics at 8:00 to 8:30.
 Afterwards, the tankers went to various schools within the company.
 The classes consisted of .30 and .50 caliber machine guns, pistol, map reading, care of personal equipment, military courtesy, and training in tactics.

 At 11:30 the soldiers stopped what they were doing and cleaned up for mess which was from noon to 1:00 P.M.
 Afterwards, they attended the various schools which they had been assigned to on January 13th, such as: mechanics, tank driving, radio operating.
-At 4:30, the soldiers called it a day and returned to their barracks and put on dress uniforms and at five held retreat.
-Afterwards, retreat was at 5:50.
+At 4:30, the soldiers called it a day and returned to their barracks and put on dress uniforms and at five held retreat followed by dinner at 5:30.
 After dinner, they were off duty and lights were out at 9:00 P.M., but they did not have to turn in until 10:00 when Taps was played.
 During Paul's time at Ft.
 Knox, he qualified as a tank driver.

 In late August, the battalion was informed it would take part in maneuvers in Louisiana from September 1st through 30th.
 During the maneuvers the battalion performed exceptionally well.
 After the maneuvers, instead of returning to Ft.
 Knox, the battalion remained at Camp Polk.
 None of the members had any idea why they were being kept there.